k2view-academy/K2View-Academy/articles/19_Broadway/21_iterations.md

 The scope of the iteration's logic starts immediately after the iteration line and continues until the end of the flow or until the **Iterate Close** Stage.
 To mark an iteration Stage as closed, click ![image](images/99_19_dots.PNG) in the [Stage context menu](18_broadway_flow_window.md#stage-context-menu) >  **Iterate Close** to display a second thick divider line at the iteration ending point.

 In the below example, the **StringsArray** Actor is the iteration's originating Actor that returns an array of strings and the **Iterate on array** Stage runs on each array element.
-Then the iteration is closed and the flow continues.
+The iteration is closed at the end of **Iterate on array** Stage.

 ![image](images/iterate_simple1.PNG)